- ICAO Annex 19 – Safety Management

 The International Civil Aviation Organization (ICAO) requires SMS for the management of safety risk in air operations, maintenance, air traffic services and aerodromes.
 These requirements have been expanded to include flight training and design and production of aircraft.
-Furthermore, ICAO has published safety management requirements for States by mandating that States establish a State Safety Programme (SSP) in order to achieve acceptable safety performance in their civil aviation systems.
+Furthermore, ICAO has published safety management requirements for States by mandating that States establish a State Safety Program (SSP) in order to achieve acceptable safety performance in their civil aviation systems.
 As such, it is beneficial for civil aviation authorities (CAAs) to harmonize their SMS and SSP requirements and implementation activities and collaborate on common topics of interest.

 Civil aviation authorities will benefit from collaboration and sharing of lessons learned and best practices.
 Such collaboration will help authorities to avoid duplication of efforts as well as enable them to better share information.
 Additionally, sharing methods and tools will assist in developing robust and affordable safety management systems.
 Aviation industry organizations will also greatly benefit from SMS requirement harmonization among regulators, since many companies own multiple certificate types in multiple nations.

-The SM ICG has been established for collaboration and harmonization purposes and does not have authority over any of the participating organizations; each organization participates voluntarily.
+The SM ICG was established for collaboration and harmonization purposes and does not have authority over any of the participating organizations; each organization participates voluntarily.
 However, representatives are to make every effort to reach a common understanding when making SM ICG decisions/recommendations or to provide dissenting opinions.
 Representatives are also expected to speak for their organization and share their organization's position, rather than personal opinions.

-It has also been agreed that the SM ICG will interface with various stakeholders in the aviation system, including: industry members and groups; Commercial Aviation Safety Team (CAST), European Commercial Aviation Safety Team (ECAST), other comparable organizations, and civil aviation authorities that have implemented or are implementing SMS and SSP.
+It has also been agreed that the SM ICG will interface with various stakeholders in the aviation system, including: industry members and groups, Commercial Aviation Safety Team (CAST), European Commercial Aviation Safety Team (ECAST), other comparable organizations, and civil aviation authorities that have implemented or are implementing SMS and SSP.

-The current core membership of the SM ICG includes the National Civil Aviation Agency (ANAC) of Brazil, the Civil Aviation Authority of the Netherlands, the Civil Aviation Authority of New Zealand, the Civil Aviation Safety Authority (CASA) of Australia, the Direction G�n�rale de l'Aviation Civile (DGAC) in France, the European Aviation Safety Agency (EASA), the Federal Office of Civil Aviation (FOCA) of Switzerland, Japan Civil Aviation Bureau (JCAB), the United States Federal Aviation Administration (FAA) Aviation Safety Organization, Transport Canada Civil Aviation (TCCA) and the Civil Aviation Authority of United Kingdom (UK CAA).
-Additionally, the International Civil Aviation Organization (ICAO) is an observer to this group.
+The current core membership of the SM ICG includes the Aviation Safety and Security Agency (AESA) of Spain, the National Civil Aviation Agency (ANAC) of Brazil, the Civil Aviation Authority of the Netherlands (CAA NL), the Civil Aviation Authority of New Zealand (CAA NZ), the Civil Aviation Authority of Singapore (CAAS), the Civil Aviation Safety Authority (CASA) of Australia, the Direction Générale de l'Aviation Civile (DGAC) in France, the Ente Nazionale per l'Aviazione Civile (ENAC) in Italy, the European Aviation Safety Agency (EASA), the Federal Office of Civil Aviation (FOCA) of Switzerland, the Finnish Transport Safety Agency (Trafi), the Irish Aviation Authority (IAA), Japan Civil Aviation Bureau (JCAB), the United States Federal Aviation Administration (FAA) Aviation Safety Organization, Transport Canada Civil Aviation (TCCA), and the Civil Aviation Authority of United Kingdom (UK CAA).
+Additionally, the Civil Aviation Department of Hong Kong (CAD HK), the International Civil Aviation Organization (ICAO), and the United Arab Emirates General Civil Aviation Authority (UAE GCAA) are observers to this group.

 The SM ICG and its work groups have and continue to develop products to be shared with the wider aviation community.
 These products are available via SKYbrary.

-FAA AVS welcomes the opportunity to initiate SMS discussions with interested civil aviation authorities.
+The FAA welcomes the opportunity to initiate SMS discussions with interested civil aviation authorities.
 The purpose of these efforts will be to harmonize SMS efforts, collaborate on topics of common interest, share lessons learned, and ensure the progression of SMS in a similar direction.
 Discussion topics will include: the SMS and SSP framework, organizational changes due to SMS implementation, cost and benefits of implementation, lessons learned, phased implementation, modifications to oversight programs due to SMS, rulemaking activities, industry buy-in, change management, international SMS interoperability issues, SMS collaboration, SMS tools, and training.